Escape from Oof World – Adventures in programming the Atari 2600

 There you have it.
 Your first piece of Atari 2600 basic code!

 Now, I’ve thought about going deeper into detail on all the different commands and kernels etc., but why reinvent the wheel?
-The links in this blog should be enough to get you started, but I am more than willing to answer any questions you may have: email@example.com
+The links in this blog should be enough to get you started, but do drop me in a line in the comments if you have any questions.

 In the meantime, here’s a little sample of Escape From Oof World, complete with title screen!